colinfaivre/go-dsa/training/3_stack/5_daily_temperatures.md

 - init res array of integers filled with zeros
 - init stack of indexes
 - loop in temperatures (i, t)
-	- while stack is not empty and t > top temp index from stack
+	- while stack is not empty and t > top temp from stack
-		- pop from the stack
+		- pop the top temp index from the stack
-		- set res at popped temp index to i - popped temp index
+		- set res at popped temp index to: (i - popped temp index)
 	- push i on top of the stack
  - return res